Hair Loss at The Hair, Skin & Wellness Clinic

 What Stage Are You?

-As people age, it is quite normal to experience a certain amount of shedding and/or thinning of the hair.
-However, in the case of Androgenetic Alopecia (which affects more than 50% of men), this shedding and thinning will be a lot more pronounced.
-It typically starts between 20 and 30 years of age, and worsens as it moves through seven gradual stages.
+As people age, it is normal to experience a certain amount of shedding and thinning of the hair shaft caliber and hair volume in general.
+However, in the case of Androgenetic Alopecia (which affects more than 50% of men), this shedding and loss of hair shaft caliber will be a lot more pronounced.

 Now that we have a better understanding of what causes baldness or as most people refer to it, hair loss, is there anything we can do to prevent it?